dkwazhere/Fortnite-Tracker/README.md

 # Fortnite Tracker
-Use this application to track your stats or even other player stats.
+Use this application to track your stats or other player stats.

 ## Getting Started